 To conclude, to ensure a tenant has delivered up vacant possession it must remove all its belongings from the leased premises and it is good practice for solicitors to advise their tenant clients to arrange a completion meeting with the landlord in order to return the keys and any alarm / pass codes.
 Although it might sound simple to say it, a tenant should ensure its Landlord knows of its intention to vacate.

-David Wilson is a Partner in Worthingtons Solicitors specialising in commercial property matters.
+Huw Worrthington is a Partner in Worthingtons Solicitors specialising in property matters.